michaelsogos/pg-diff/README.md

         },
         "compareOptions": { //This section is mandatory
-            "author": "your-name-or-nickname-or-anything-else", //This option is mandatory but the string can be empty "outputDirectory": "sqlscripts", //Folder relative to the position of the configuration file where to save sql scripts
+            "author": "your-name-or-nickname-or-anything-else", //This option is mandatory but the string can be empty "outputDirectory": "sqlscripts", //Absolute or relative directory path where save sql patches, in case of invalid values (like null, empty string, not a string) the current working directory will be used
             "getAuthorFromGit": false, //If true will ignore "author" and try to get the it from your GIT CONFIG (firstly from local project config, then from global config)
             "schemaCompare": {
                 "namespaces": ["public", "other-namespace"], //Simple string containing just one schema name or an array of comma-separated schema names for which retrieve objects to be compared, if assign null or any other invalid object it will retrieve automatically all available schemas from database